 Getting to the gym can be hard.
-Maybe there’s not one close to you, or the one close to you is always packed with people curling in the squat rack and grunting like banshees.
-If this is the case, and you don’t have the space or resources to set up a home gym, is there hope for your fitness goals?
-Can you really build a great body without an arsenal of weightlifting equipment?
+Maybe there’s isn’t one close to you, or the one close to you is always packed with people curling in the squat rack and grunting like banshees.
+If this is the case, and you don’t have space or resources to set up a home gym, there is hope for your fitness goals!

-However, don’t let that discourage you if your goal is to get toned or build a better body – there are several great bodyweight exercises accompanied by progressions and regressions to match your strength and skill level.
+You can get yourself a toned physique to bring plenty of heat with these several great bodyweight exercises accompanied by progressions and regressions to match your strength and skill level.

 The Best Compound Bodyweight Exercises

 Bodyweight exercises can be a great way to really tone up your body and gain a good amount of strength.
 Here is a comprehensive list of the main compound (multiple muscle recruiting) bodyweight exercises organized by primary movement with regressions and progressions.

 We want to focus on compound movements due to their efficiency and effectiveness with the weight of our own body.

 We’ve all had to do a push up at one point in our life or another, and they are often dismissed as an exercise.
 The push-up is an effective movement that works out your chest, shoulders, triceps and will also tone up your abs as they will stabilize you throughout the movement.
 Here’s how to perform a correct push-up: